Build a simple Javascript app that calls the Unified.to API

 });

-<div id="unified_widget" class="mb-6"></div>
+<div id="unified_widget" class="integrations-container"></div>

 Now, when your application loads, it will dynamically inject the Unified.to widget into the DOM.
 Refresh the page, you should see the widget will appear displaying a list of activated integrations.

-Handle and Store the Connection ID
+Step 4: Handle and store the connection ID

 When a user clicks on the Lever integration in the Unified.to widget, a new page will open where they will be asked to grant access to Lever before being redirected back to your app.

-The redirect URL contains important parameters, including id , which represents the Connection ID.
+, which represents the Connection ID.
 We need to store this ID for making subsequent calls to the Unified API.

-Add the following code to app.js to handle the connection process:
+Add the following code to app.js

 function handleConnectionCallback() {